 Disney-Pixar’s Onward will feature the first self-identified LGBTQ character in an animated Disney film.
-While this isn’t the first time Disney has featured its first LGBTQ character in its cinematic universe, it is the first animated film by the company to have a character explicitly identify as apart of the community.
+While this isn’t the first time Disney has featured its first LGBTQ character in its cinematic universe, it is the first animated film by the company to have a character explicitly identified as a part of the community.

-The character, Officer Specter, will appear briefly in the film’s story, in a scene where she is discussing her girlfriend with other characters.
-While it is unclear if Specter represents the lesbian or bisexual communities, it is a clear alignment with the LGBTQ community as a whole.
-Onward producer Kori Rae describes the inclusion to Yahoo Entertainment as a way to “open up the world a little bit” and to “represent the modern world.”
+Officer Specter’s character will appear briefly in the film’s story in a scene where she is discussing her girlfriend with other characters.
+While it is unclear if Specter represents the lesbian or bisexual communities, it is precisely aligned with the LGBTQ community.
+Onward producer Kori Rae describes the inclusion of Yahoo Entertainment as a way to “open up the world a little bit” and “represent the modern world.”

-Officer Specter is being voiced by actress Lena Waithe, who is also openly gay.
-Rae voiced his excitement over Officer Specter and the performance by Waithe, even saying that, while Specter in not a main character, he would love to see “an Officer Specter spinoff.”
+Officer Specter is voiced by actress Lena Waithe, who is also openly gay.
+Rae expressed his excitement over Officer Specter and the performance by Waithe, even saying that, while Specter is not the main character, he would love to see “an Officer Specter spinoff.”

 Disney’s Onward will be released on March 6th, 2020.